/ ngobody / designer / pun-maker / cat owner / food enthusiast / sweater collector /

 Basically, I like to keep design interesting by conceptualizing with a twist.
 So that’s what I do.

-A Houston-based designer, Tracy Ngo currently works as the Senior Graphic Designer of University Marketing, Communication and Media Relations at the University of Houston.
+A Houston-based designer, Tracy Ngo currently works for Lockton Dunning Benefits, a top series of the global insurance broker Lockton.
 She received her B.F.A. in Graphic Design from the UH School of Art.
-With an appreciation for the arts, Ngo designed materials for all visual and performing arts at her alma mater, as well as help defined the Office of Marketing and Communications in her previous role at the Kathrine G. McGovern College of the Arts.
-Her work has been showcased in local exhibitions, UH Jack J. Valenti School of Communication, Rice University, Blaffer Art Museum, Houston Shakespeare Festival, Dance Source Houston and more.
-Ngo stays active in the local community through her involvement with AIGA Houston.
-As the Connections Director, she bridges internal gaps within the chapter and serves as a connection point for new creatives in Houston.
-Ngo plans, supports and executes AIGA initiatives and has developed skill-building talks and workshops for designers and creatives in her previous role as Design Futures Director.
+With an appreciation for the arts, Ngo designed materials for all visual and performing arts at her alma mater, as well as help defined the Office of Marketing and Communications at the Kathrine G. McGovern College of the Arts.
+In her previous role as the s the Senior Graphic Designer of University Marketing, Communication and Media Relations at the University of Houston, she helped design university-wide marketing materials for various campaigns.
+Her work has been showcased in local exhibitions, the UH magazine, Public Art of the University of Houston System, UH Jack J. Valenti School of Communication, Rice University, Blaffer Art Museum, Houston Shakespeare Festival, Dance Source Houston and more.

 Ngo also makes time to give back to her local creative community.
 From a student volunteer in 2015 to joining the Board of Directors in 2018, Ngo stays active through her involvement with the non-profit, AIGA Houston.
 Over the years, she has planned, supported and executed AIGA initiatives by developing programming events, such as skill-building talks and workshops and more.
 She now serves as an officer for the Houston chapter as the current Operations Director, where she develops and maintains internal structures, strategies, policies, and protocols to help the board operate efficiently.